Best of the Super Juniors: 2021

 The twenty-eighth Best of the Super Juniors started on November 13, 2021.
 The entire field of participants was announced on November 8, 2021.
 Like last year's tournament, it was held in a single block format, with twelve participants instead of ten.
 Many of last year's participants returned, along with Yoshinobu Kanemaru, who was originally scheduled to compete last year.
 The final was held at Ryogoku Kokugikan.
-Hiromu Takahashi became the second wrestler to win two consecutive Best of the Super Jrs. tournaments after Tiger Mask IV, who previously won in 2004 and 2005 and the third person to become a three-time tournament winner after Jushin Thunder Liger and Koji Kanemoto.
+Hiromu Takahashi - who had been injured 2 months into his title reign and forced to vacate once again - became the second wrestler to win two consecutive Best of the Super Jrs. tournaments after Tiger Mask IV (who previously won in 2004 and 2005), and the third person to become a three-time tournament winner after Jushin Thunder Liger and Koji Kanemoto.
+Once again the title match was set for January 4 in the Tokyo Dome, at Wrestle Kingdom 16, where champion El Desperado - who drew with Takahashi in their block match - successfully retained against him.